tarekchaalan/Weather-App/README.md

 ## Getting Started

-To get started with WeatherApp, follow these steps:
+To get started with *WeatherApp*, follow these steps:

 1. Clone this repository: